- Nicene Creed

 Is there anything holding you back from giving God your unqualified trust and submission to his will for your life?
 Allow the Lord Jesus to flood your heart with his peace, joy, and love.
 And offer to God everything you have and desire - your life, family, friends, health, honor, wealth, and future.
 If you seek his kingdom first he will give you everything you need to know, love, and serve him now and enjoy him forever.

 Lord Jesus, you are my hope and my life.
 May I never cease to place all my trust in you.
-Fill me with the joy and strength of the Holy Spirit that I may boldly point others to your saving presence and words of everlasting life.
+Fill me with the joy and strength of the Holy Spirit that I may boldly point others to your saving presence and words of eternal life.

 source: From the desk of Don Schwager,